The stochastic sandpile model on complete graphs: Partially stochastic sandpile models

 In fact, we only need to apply this in the case $\ell = 1$, but as we saw the general case was necessary for the proof since the reduction from $n$ to $(n-1)$ forced the increase from $\ell$ to $(\ell + 1)$.
 We are now equipped to state our main result of this section, namely that $(n-2)$ stochastically-toppling vertices are sufficient to reach all SR configurations.

 \begin{theorem} Let $n \geq 3$.
 We have \beq \PSR{n-2} = \StoRecn. \eeq \end{theorem}

 \begin{proof} We know from Proposition~\ref{pro:inc_part_storec} that $\PSR{n-2} \subseteq \StoRecn$.
-For the converse, let $c \in \StoRecn$ be SR. Therefore, by Theorem~\ref{thm:char_minrec_general_orientation}, there exists an orientation $\OO$ of $K_n$ satisfying $\In{k} = c_k$ for all vertices $k$.
+For the converse, let $c \in \StoRecn$ be SR. It is once again sufficient to consider the case where $c$ is minimal recurrent.
+Therefore, by Theorem~\ref{thm:char_minrec_general_orientation}, there exists an orientation $\OO$ of $K_n$ satisfying $\In{k} = c_k$ for all vertices $k$.
 Suppose that there exists such an orientation where the last three vertices $n-2$, $n-1$, and $n$ do not form a directed cycle.
 Then from Lemma~\ref{lem:forced_cycle}, we can find a series of grain additions and topplings leading from $\maxc$ to $c$ such that the last three vertices always topple deterministically, implying that $c \in \PSR{n-3} \subseteq \PSR{n-2}$.

 We may therefore assume that any orientation compatible with $c$ has a directed cycle on the last three vertices.
 Without loss of generality, assume that $n-2 \orighta n-1 \orighta n \orighta n-2$.
 Flipping the edge $n \orighta n-2$ of $\OO$ yields an orientation $\OO'$, and the configuration compatible with $\OO'$ is $c' = c + \alpha_n - \alpha_{n-2}$.
 But the orientation $\OO'$ now satisfies the conditions of Lemma~\ref{lem:forced_cycle}.
 Therefore, there exists a series of grain additions and topplings leading from $\maxc$ to $c'$ such that the vertices $(n-2)$, $(n-1)$ and $n$ always topple deterministically.
 Moreover, the last three topplings of those vertices are $n, n-1, n-2$ in that order.